 - Aloof Big Brother: To Morgan.

-- Engineered Heroism: He and his brother ride into town proclaiming that they stopped a stagecoach robbery that they themselves faked.
+- Engineered Heroics: He and his brother ride into town proclaiming that they stopped a stagecoach robbery that they themselves faked.
 Al discovers it, but allows them to keep the masquerade.

 - Historical Domain Character: He's the will-be-famous Wyatt Earp.

 - Historical Hero Upgrade: Averted.
 Wyatt Earp is almost always rendered in fiction as an honorable, dedicated lawman, but Deadwood portrays him as simply an opportunist, neither particularly good nor particularly bad, which is closer to the historical record.

 - Red Herring: Looks like a possible recruit for the coming battle against Hearst but ends leaving the town before it takes place.

 - Responsible Sibling: Wyatt is a thinker who cleans up his brother's messes.

 - The Rival: Briefly, to Bullock, but then they become somewhat tentative allies.